zzials/learn-for-work/readme.txt

-here is a file for git.
+here is b file for git.
 first add.